Next Generation Conferences

 The program aims to inspire and develop a new generation of scholars to pursue research on leading issues of global competiveness.

 Each conference in the Next Generation series includes special sessions dedicated to junior faculty research.
 Most often this takes the form of an invitation-only roundtable following the conference for junior faculty from UNC and universities around the world.
-They present and share research findings and ideas and discuss challenges and opportunities they face in pursuing their research.
+They presented and shared research findings and ideas and discussed challenges and opportunities they face in pursuing their research.

 For information on upcoming Next Generation events, contact Global Business Center Executive Director Julia Kruse at 919.962.4929 or .

-This program is supported by a Center for International Business Education and Research (CIBER) grant from the U.S. Department of Education and the UNC European Union Center of Excellence grant from the European Union.
+This program is supported by a Center for International Business Education & Research (CIBER) grant from the US Department of Education and the UNC European Union Center of Excellence grant from the European Union.